It may be true that a bad workman blames his tools …

 But git?
 Git’s just version control.
 I resent the idea of investing a month of evenings and weekends just to be able to check my freakin’ files in.
 Just to be able to do the exact same things I’ve been doing since 1990 with no difficulty until the last couple of years.

 I don’t want to have to go through the Harrier pilot training course just so I can nip down the road to the Lidl in Cinderford without crashing into the ground or accidentally firing an air-to-ground missile at an innocent hospital.
 Not when I have so much stuff to do.
 (Remember, at the last count I am supposed to be learning Ruby, Rails and Scheme plus the Silmarillion, while also working through the exercises in Programming Pearls.
-Plus I have three dinosaur paper to write and a review to turn around and, oh yes, my actual job.)
+Plus I have three dinosaur papers to write and a review to turn around and, oh yes, my actual job.)

 I don’t need a Harrier.
 All I need is a VW Beetle.
 Or indeed a bicycle.